virtualmachinerydev/custom-web-script/README.md

 ![installing script](https://github.com/user-attachments/assets/08708417-534d-4f0e-87f7-00c11b0733f1)
 #### 3.4 Save the script by clicking File>Save:
 ![saving script](https://github.com/user-attachments/assets/ed578168-7c17-4ef7-9e68-3194aac190bf)
 ### That's it!
-You can now click Enter on your keyboard to move to the next question in multiple choice/gapped tasks.
+Just refresh the Upwego page, and now you can now click Enter on your keyboard to move to the next question in multiple choice/gapped tasks.

 ## If you're using Safari:
 1. **Install Userscripts from the App Store** (https://apps.apple.com/ru/app/userscripts/id1463298887?l=en-GB)